houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 ### 1.4 Cashing-out strategy

 As previously mentioned, my cashing-out strategy begins by analysing the claim that as the claim that "".
 The tension becomes apparent with the claim that.
 Consequently, my upcoming examination deals with the following respecivly.
-Firstly, I by properly defining the class of regular languages.
+Firstly, I properly defining the class of regular languages.
 Secondly, I show how both JavaScript and theoretical regular expressions are both language denoting mechanism.
 Then, I explain how theoretical regular expressions by their equivalence to DFAs, NFAs and regular grammars.
-Then, I consider the counter-example `//` containing a backreference.
+Then, I consider the counter-example `/^(a*)b\1$/` containing a backreference.
+I show how this is an instance which denotes.
+It denotes a context-free language.

 ## 2. Regular languages

 A classic example of a regular language is the set of all strings of even length over an alphabet like `{'a'}`.
 It contains strings like `'aa'`, `'aaaa'` or `''` (the empty string).
 Its corresponding regular expression is `(aa)*`.

 There are many interesting formal properties that govern these languages (for example, the union of two regular languages is also a regular language).
-However, for our current purposes, one such interesting property is their intrinsic tie to the DFA class of finite state machines:
+However, for our current purposes, one such interesting property is their informaly defition to the DFA class of finite state machines:

-All regular languages are recognised by DFAs and DFAs only recognise regular languages [6].
+The class of regular languages _is_ the class of languages recognised by DFAs.

 ### 2.1 DFAs